-I love train travel, so it’s no surprise that when we were in Russian I wasn’t going to pass on a chance to get on a Russian train!
+I love train travel, so it’s no surprise that when we were in Russia I wasn’t going to pass on a chance to get on a Russian train!

 While there is an express train that we could have taken between St Petersburg and Moscow, which would have only taken a little over 4 hours, we couldn’t resist the slow train option, for it allowed us to stop by Veliky Novgorod as well as experience the overnight train cabin.